Bachelor’s and Master’s Level

 The PhD thesis may be submitted either in one of Switzerland’s national languages or in English.
 Students are supposed to complete their doctorate within three years, but an appropriate extension may be granted, if studying part time.
 If you intend to write a PhD at our Department, do not hesitate to contact the professor under whose supervision you would like to work.

 For further details please check the guidelines on the German-language page, or get in touch with our Student Advisory Service.
-General information on studying for a doctorate with the Faculty of Arts and Social Sciences can be found here, information on the application procedure here, and further information (including on submitting a doctoral agreement and on completing a doctorate) here.
+General information on studying for a doctorate with the Faculty of Arts and Social Sciences can be found here, information on the application procedure here.

 After completing their dissertation, anyone intending to embark on an academic career might wish to consider habilitation.
 The habilitation process serves to confirm that a person is able independently to represent their field at university through their teaching and research work.
 The assessment is generally based on a habilitation thesis and trial lecture.
 As an academic qualification, “habilitation” is used chiefly in the German-speaking academic sector.
 In the disciplines which we offer, it is often still a requirement for anyone wishing to become a professor.

 General information on habilitation at the University of Zurich can be found here, while specific information on the Faculty of Arts and Social Sciences (including its habilitation ordinance) is available here.

 If you arrive from outside Switzerland and are interested in doctoral or post-doc study at the University of Zurich, Swiss Government Excellence Scholarships are particularly worth exploring.
 Via the Federal Commission for Scholarships for Foreign Students, the federal government provides a number of subsidies, including university scholarships, for researchers from all disciplines.
 The details of the scholarship depend on your country of origin.

 A compilation of further options for funding your studies at UZH is provided here in German.